-Actively work with the Federal government, Miami-Dade County, and other landowners along NW 97th Avenue between NW 25th and NW 41st and NW 90th Streets, and NW 102 Avenue between NW 58th and NW 90th Streets to obtain the necessary right-of-way for expansion of NW 97th Avenue to a minimum of 4 lanes on a expedited basis.
+Actively work with the Federal government, Miami-Dade County, and other landowners along NW 97th Avenue between NW 41st and NW 90th Streets, and NW 102 Avenue between NW 58th and NW 90th Streets to obtain the necessary right-of-way for expansion to a minimum of 4 lanes on an expedited basis.

-Coordinate with Miami-Dade County MPO and the FDOT to advance the widening of NW 107th Avenue from NW 25th Street to NW 41st Street from Priority III to Priority II through City Committed funding in 2011.
-The City will also coordinate with the MPO and FDOT to implement operational and capacity improvements on NW 107th Avenue between NW 12th and NW 90th Streets, NW 97th Avenue between NW 12th and NW 90th Streets, and Doral Boulevard between State Road 826 and the Florida Turnpike.
-NW 25th Street between NW 97th Avenue and NW 87th Avenue as part of the widening project for NW 25th Street between NW 87th and SR 826 Also support the County's The City will also perform a corridor study to determine the operational characteristics of NW 25th Street between the HEFT and SR 826 including signal timings, signal synchronization and access management to develop strategies to improve operation efficiencies for truck traffic in the corridor.
+The City will coordinate with the TPO and FDOT to implement operational and capacity improvements on NW 107th Avenue between NW 12th and NW 90th Streets, NW 97th Avenue between NW 12th and NW 90th Streets, and Doral Boulevard between State Road 826 and the Florida Turnpike.
+Also support the County's corridor study to determine the operational characteristics of NW 25th Street between the HEFT and SR 826 including signal timings, signal synchronization and access management to develop strategies to improve operation efficiencies for truck traffic in the corridor.